Saturday, April 5, 2025

 Minim creek

-I departed at 9:30 aiming to get to Georgetown 42 nm which was ambitious.
-I ended up at Minim creek - about 10 miles short. .
+I departed at 9:30, aiming to reach Georgetown 42 nm away, which was ambitious.
+I ended up at Minim Creek - about 10 miles short.
 Very isolated.
-Did not put out anchor light.
-It was that isolated and a little challenging to get in.
+Did not put out the anchor light.
+It was isolated and challenging to get into.

 Monday, March 31, 2025